MattTuttle/hxMikMod/README.md

 Information about the original MikMod is available at http://mikmod.raphnet.net/

-This haXe port was written by Jouko Pynnönen (jouko@iki.fi)
+This Haxe port was written by Jouko Pynnönen (jouko@iki.fi)